Agias Sofias 16, Corfu 49100, Greece

 1/2-1 teaspoon hot chili powder

-1/2 bunch green Parsley (finely chopped for garnish)
+1/2 bunch fresh Parsley (finely chopped for garnish)

 3/4 cups Freshly squeezed Lemon Juice